2021 London, Ontario, truck attack: Legal proceedings

+The trial was the first murder trial in Canada involving terrorism charges.

 Shortly after the attack, Crown attorneys charged Veltman with four counts of first-degree murder and one count of attempted murder.
-He made a court appearance on June 10, without a lawyer, so was given time to find one.
+He made a court appearance in London on June 10, without a lawyer, so was given time to find one.
 On June 14, the charges were all upgraded to include terrorism, and the court adjourned until June 21.
-Many details of the case are under a publication ban.
+Many details of the case remained under a publication ban until the jury's verdict was pronounced.

+On July 25, 2022, the presiding judge ruled that the trial should be moved from London owing to the intense, emotional local media coverage the case received and concerns that an impartial jury would be difficult to select in London.
+In January 2023, Regional Senior Justice Bruce Thomas would schedule a 12-week trial for September 2023 in Windsor, Ontario.

+The trial began on September 5, 2023, with Veltman pleading not guilty to all charges.